apache/lucenenet/websites/site/contributing/how-to-setup-java-lucene-debugging.md

 ## Installing Java 8

 Lucene 4.8.0 uses Java 8 to run according to the build.xml file but Eclipse needs Java 8.
 And Eclipse can use Java 8 to emulate Java 7 when running Lucene.
-So we will need to install “**Java SE Development Kit 8u25**” into our VM which can be downloaded from https://www.oracle.com/java/technologies/javase/javase8-archive-downloads.html  You will notice the following warning on that page.
+So we will need to install "**Java SE Development Kit 8u25**" into our VM which can be downloaded from https://www.oracle.com/java/technologies/javase/javase8-archive-downloads.html  You will notice the following warning on that page.
 This is why we chose to work inside a VirtualBox.

 > **WARNING**: These older versions of the JRE and JDK are provided to help developers debug issues in older systems. **They are not updated with the latest security patches and are not recommended for use in production.**

-You will need to scroll down a ways on the page to find “**Java SE Development Kit 8u25**” or better yet search the page for 8u25.
+You will need to scroll down a ways on the page to find "**Java SE Development Kit 8u25**" or better yet search the page for 8u25.
 Then download the Windows x64 one jre-8u25-windows-x64.exe
 Download and run that jdk-8u25-windows-x64.exe file that in the VM.

  <img src='https://lucenenet.apache.org/images/contributing/java-lucene-4_8-setup/install-java8-01.png'>